Kerala: Junior artist accuses Malayalam actor-producer Baburaj of rape

 On Sunday, the Kerala government formed a seven-member panel of high-ranking police officers to investigate the allegations of sexual abuse against several prominent members of the Malayalam film industry.

+- Hema committee report on Malayalam cinema: ‘Incident by incident, many icons started crumbling’

-Also read: Has rape outrage brought us to a dead end?
+- Has rape outrage brought us to a dead end?